Vegan Sugar Cookies are buttery, crunchy, and easy to decorate! Cut your favorite shapes and make this vegan cookie recipe for every holiday season.

 Skip the Starbucks drive-thru line this afternoon and make your own dirty chai latte at home!
 This copycat recipe tastes just the same for a fraction of the cost.

 Looking for a healthy afternoon pick-me-up?
 This delicious turmeric latte offers notes of cinnamon and sweet maple syrup.
 Add a shot of espresso to the mix and, you'll have turmeric coffee!

 WHAT IS THE BEST WAY TO DECORATE VEGAN SUGAR COOKIES?

 I love to bake, but decorating is not my greatest skill.
 However, once I learned how to flood cookies, everything changed.

 When you're decorating cookies, use a thin vegan royal icing with powdered sugar and plant-based milk.
-Add a couple drops of liquid food coloring to make it any color!
+Add a couple of drops of liquid or gel food coloring to make it any color!
 Outline the edges of the cookie first, then fill the inside with more frosting.
 Spread it to the edges, and let it set completely.